probcomp/metaprob/doc/examples.md

 # Probabilistic inference examples

-First load the system into clojure:
+First load the system into clojure.
+A namespace has been prepared for you that imports everything you will need, so you won't have to worry about namespace issues; use `in-ns` to enter that namespace.

     (require '[clojure.tools.namespace.repl :refer [refresh]])
     (refresh)

-A namespace has been prepared for you that imports everything you will need, so you won't have to worry about namespace issues.

     (in-ns 'metaprob.examples.all)

 ## Biased coin example